it-is-athi/EaseEdge-Qualcomm_Edge_AI_Hackathon/README.md

 # EaseEdge - Gesture Detection System

 A real-time gesture-based emergency support system designed for individuals with limited mobility.
 EaseEdge uses computer vision and telephony integration to detect facial gestures (like blinks) and trigger emergency calls automatically.
-Built for the Qualcomm Edge AI Hackathon by Sudharshan J, Deebika N, and Divya Nandini R.
+Built for the Qualcomm Edge AI Hackathon by Sudharshana J, Deebika N, and Divya Nandini R.

 ## Key Features
 - **Real-time Gesture Detection:** Uses your webcam and advanced facial landmark detection to recognize blinks and nods, enabling hands-free emergency signaling.